vacp2p/rfc/content/docs/rfcs/13/README.md

   - Aaryamann Challani <aaryamann@status.im>
 ---

+# Abstract
-This specification explains the Waku `13/WAKU2-STORE` protocol which enables querying of messages received through relay protocol and stored by other nodes.
+This specification enables querying of messages received through the relay protocol and stored by other nodes.
 It also supports pagination for more efficient querying of historical messages.

 **Protocol identifier***: `/vac/waku/store/2.0.0-beta4`

 # Design Requirements
-Nodes willing to provide storage service using `13/WAKU2-STORE` protocol SHOULD provide a complete and full view of message history.
+Nodes willing to provide storage service using this protocol SHOULD provide a complete and full view of message history.
 As such, they are required to be *highly available* and in specific have a *high uptime* to consistently receive and store network messages.
 The high uptime requirement makes sure that no message is missed out hence a complete and intact view of the message history is delivered to the querying nodes.
 Nevertheless, in case that storage provider nodes cannot afford high availability, the querying nodes may retrieve the historical messages from multiple sources to achieve a full and intact view of the past.

 The concept of "ephemeral" messages introduced in `[14/WAKU2-MESSAGE](/spec/14)` affects `13/WAKU2-STORE` as well.
 Nodes running [13/WAKU2-STORE](/spec/13) SHOULD support "ephemeral" messages as specified in [14/WAKU2-MESSAGE](/spec/14).
 Nodes running [13/WAKU2-STORE](/spec/13) SHOULD NOT store messages with the `ephemeral` flag set to `true`.

-# Security Consideration

-The main security consideration to take into account while using `13/WAKU2-STORE` is that a querying node have to reveal their content filters of interest to the queried node, hence potentially compromising their privacy.

 ## Terminology
 The term Personally identifiable information (PII) refers to any piece of data that can be used to uniquely identify a user.